 Why is STEM Education So Important?

 STEM training makes basic scholars, builds science literacy, and empowers the up and coming era of trend-setters.
 Our future is full of crazy inventions, from robots and virtual reality to driverless cars and drones.
 This trend is due, in part, to individuals with degrees in science, technology, engineering, and math, otherwise known as STEM majors.
-To find out more, we met with Shameema Parveen, CEO of Edutech and Christian Bseliss, STEM consultant at the same company.
+To find out more, we met with Shameema Parveen, CEO of Edutech and Christian Bseliss, STEM Invention Advisor - littleBits Prototype Development.
 They were pleased to answer some of our questions and gave us insider information into the education industry and we had a thought-provoking chat on all things STEM.

 From STEM to STEAM to STREAM